otaviocc/obsidian-microblog/README.md

-# Micro.blog Publish for Obsidian
+# Micro.publish

-Micro.blog Publish for [Obsidian](https://obsidian.md/) is a community maintained plugin to publish notes to a [Micro.blog](https://micro.blog/) blog.
+Micro.publish is a community maintained plugin for [Obsidian](https://obsidian.md/) to publish notes to a [Micro.blog](https://micro.blog/) blog.

 ## Installing